Dual Mesh Convolutional Networks for Human Shape Correspondence: Experimental evaluation

-We perform evaluations on the FAUST human shape dataset~\citep{bogo14cvpr}.
-The version of the dataset used in prior work~\citep{monti17cvpr,verma18cvpr,fey18cvpr} contains 100 watertight triangular meshes, in which there are 10 shapes of as many different people, with each shape striking 10 different poses.
-We use the first 80 meshes for training and the last 20 meshes for testing.
-The meshes in the dataset are obtained by fitting a fixed template mesh with 6,890 vertices and 13,776 faces each to raw scan data.
-We refer to this dataset as ``Faust-Synthetic'' in the evaluations.
+We closely follow the experimental setup of previous work~\cite{fey18cvpr,monti17cvpr,verma18cvpr}, and perform evaluations on the Faust human shape dataset~\cite{bogo14cvpr}.
+It consists of 100 watertight triangular meshes with ten subjects, each striking ten different poses; the first 80 meshes are used for training and the last 20 meshes for testing.
+The meshes in this dataset are obtained by fitting a fixed template mesh with 6,890 vertices and 13,776 faces to raw scan data.
+We refer to this dataset as {\bf Faust-Synthetic} in the evaluations.
 All meshes have the same underlying connectivity, and the ground-truth is defined by a one-to-one correspondence of the vertices.

-To allow for more challenging evaluations with varying mesh topologies, we consider three other versions of the dataset.
-First, we use quadric edge collapse decimation~\citep{garland1997surface} to reduce the resolution of the meshes in Faust-Synthetic by up to 50\%.
-Edges are selected to be collapsed in order of increasing lengths.
-We refer to this version of the dataset as ``Faust-Decimated''.
+To allow for more challenging evaluations with varying mesh topologies, we consider three other versions of the Faust dataset, see \fig{faust_data}: \begin{itemize} \itemsep{0em} \item \textbf{Faust-Decimated}: We use quadric edge collapse~\cite{garland1997surface} to reduce the resolution of the meshes in Faust-Synthetic by up to 50\%.
 While mesh decimation is a fairly straightforward way to assess robustness to changes in the mesh structure, we note that it changes some parts of the mesh more drastically than others.
-We visualize this in \fig{faust_data}, where we observe substantial changes over the face, but the legs are barely affected.
-Moreover, we observe that decimation leads to substantial loss of detail in denser areas like the face, where key features are missing.

-Second, we consider the re-meshed version of the dataset introduced by \citet{ren2018continuous} as a more realistic and challenging testbed.
-It was obtained by re-meshing every shape in the Faust-Synthetic dataset independently using the LRVD method \citep{yan2014low}.
+\item \textbf{Faust-Remeshed}: We consider the re-meshed version of the dataset from~\cite{ren2018continuous} as a more realistic and challenging testbed.
+It was obtained by re-meshing every shape in the Faust-Synthetic dataset independently using the LRVD method~\cite{yan2014low}.
 Each mesh in the resulting dataset consists of around 5,000 vertices and has a unique mesh topology.
 While offering an interesting testbed, the re-meshed data does not come with dense one-to-one vertex ground-truth correspondence.
 A partial ground-truth is however available for roughly 3,500 vertices.
-We refer to this dataset as ``Faust-Remeshed'' below.